 - Disruptive behavior, i.e. destructive or continuing activity by any individual or group of individuals which infringes on or potentially infringes on other patrons' rights to use the library, shall not be permitted.
 Examples of such disruptive behavior are listed below.
 The library staff reserves the right to determine whether other conduct not listed below constitutes "disruptive behavior".

-- Smoking or the use of smokeless tobacco in the library or on library grounds.
+- Smoking or the use of smokeless tobacco or electronic cigarettes in the library or on library grounds.

 - Being under the influence of or using of alcohol or narcotics in the library building or on library grounds.